 You don’t have to post every day, either.
 Once or twice a week would work well too.

-Getting eyes on our blog posts is what we are all after from the start of this blogging thing.
+Getting eyes on our blog posts is what we are all after from the start of this process.
 Social media might start off getting just your mom and close friends’ eyes on them.
 A couple of shares later, though, you could be earning yourself some new followers.

-Social media is powerful when it comes to growing your blog, so don’t underestimate it.
-Share, share, share – you don’t know who might end up seeing something, clicking on the link back to your blog and sharing with their own network.
+Social media is powerful when it comes to growing your site, so don’t underestimate it.
+Share, share, share – you don’t know who might end up seeing something, clicking on the link back to your site and sharing with their own network.

-You will need a blogging platform when starting a blog, and there are many to choose from.
+You will need a blogging platform when starting a website, and there are many to choose from.
 WordPress is the most popular, and for a good reason too.